durcevicjuraj/calorie-tracker-web/README.md

 # Calorie Tracker

 A simple calorie tracking application that helps you monitor your daily food intake and reach your nutritional goals.
+(Web & Mobile)

 ## Features